Ron Smith (footballer, born 1936)

-Ronald Smith (born 7 June 1936) is an English former footballer who played on the left-wing.
-He scored 62 goals in 426 appearances over a 13-year career.
+Ronald Smith (7 June 1936 – 17 August 2026) was an English footballer who played on the left wing.
+He scored 63 goals in 429 appearances during his career.

 Failing to make the grade at Liverpool, he transferred to Bournemouth & Boscombe Athletic in 1959.
 He spent two years with the club before moving to Crewe Alexandra in July 1961.
-He helped Crewe to win promotion out of the Fourth Division in 1962–63 before he was sold on to Port Vale for a £6,500 fee in October 1963.
+He helped Crewe to win promotion out of the Fourth Division in 1962–63 before he was sold to Port Vale for a £6,500 fee in October 1963.
 In April 1965, he was allowed to join Southport, where he again won promotion out of the fourth tier in 1966–67.
 Following this, he joined Altrincham, where he lifted the Northern Premier League Challenge Cup in 1970.
+He later continued in non-League football with Netherfield, Formby and Fleetwood Hesketh.

 Career

+Liverpool to Bournemouth

-Smith had trials with Stoke City, but after his discharge from National service, he was signed to Liverpool on amateur terms in 1955.
-He turned professional in 1957 but left the club for Bournemouth & Boscombe Athletic in 1959, having never turned out for the first team.
+Ronald Smith was born in Garston, Liverpool on 7 June 1936 and attended Gilmour Secondary Modern school.
+He worked as a railway fireman after leaving school.
+He had trials with Aberdeen and Stoke City, but after his discharge from the King's Regiment during National service, he was signed to Liverpool on amateur terms in 1955.
+He turned professional in December 1957.
+He followed manager Don Welsh to Bournemouth & Boscombe Athletic in May 1959, having never turned out for the Liverpool first team.
 He made his debut for Bournemouth in the Third Division against Reading in October 1959.
 He scored three goals in ten games in 1959–60, two goals coming from penalty kicks.
-He scored four times in thirty games in 1960–61, before he was transferred to Fourth Division side Crewe Alexandra in July 1961.
+He scored four times in 30 games in 1960–61, before he was transferred to Fourth Division side Crewe Alexandra in July 1961.

+Crewe Alexandra

-Establishing himself in the first team at Gresty Road in 1961–62 by missing just three league games, he helped the club to win promotion in third place in 1962–63, scoring five goals in forty league games.
+Establishing himself in the first team at Gresty Road in 1961–62 by missing just three league games, he helped the club to win promotion in third place in 1962–63, scoring five goals in 40 league games.
 He played nine games in 1963–64 before he was once again moved on.

+Port Vale

-He was signed by Freddie Steele's Third Division Port Vale for £6,500 in October 1963.
+Smith was signed by Freddie Steele's Third Division Port Vale for £6,500 in October 1963.
 He was a regular from his inception in the side, and posted 39 appearances in 1963–64, scoring five goals.
+He helped the Valiants to beat Birmingham City 2–1 at St Andrew's in the third round of the FA Cup.
 He lost his first-team place on Boxing Day 1964 when he damaged an eye in a 3–0 defeat to Hull City.
 Upon his recovery he failed to regain his spot and was given a free transfer in April 1965, having scored twice in 28 appearances in 1964–65.